JRL-CARI-CNR-UNIBS/installation/bash_tips.md

 # Bash tips for `.bashrc` or `.profile`

-(Ugly scripts that could have been better)
+(Ugly scripts that can be helpful)

 **Important:** To have the workspace-related scripts working, the workspace name should end with `_ws` and should not contain other underscores